Join a growing movement of community regeneration practitioners

 DTNI members receive regular alerts of community asset transfer opportunities.
 We help members and other community organisations navigate the CAT process, procuring expert advice where necessary.

-Subscribe to the DTNI e-bulletin for regular news and updates direct to your inbox
+Regular news and updates direct to your inbox

 Development trusts are community owned and led organisations.